 —Jessica Delfino, author of Amazon #1 bestseller Dumb Jokes For Smart Folks

-A diverse modern take on the classic comedy Lysistrata, coming May 1 from Humorist Books!
+A diverse modern take on the classic comedy Lysistrata, out now from Humorist Books!

 She's mad as hell, and she's not gonna give it up anymore.